charlotteholland456/COMP5043-Group-33/Week 4/Meeting Agenda - 15th October.md

 - The group will discuss these points and identify connections between the subsystems that then may be outlined in the UML diagrams.

 Actions to take place after the meeting:
-- We will continue to work on our UML and diagrams, implementing any changes or suggestions from the meeting.
+- We will continue to work on our UML diagrams, implementing any changes or suggestions from the meeting.
 - We will start working on the activity model diagrams.

 Issues to be solved: